 Depreciation and amortisation

 Depreciation deductions are allowances that may be taken for capital outlays for tangible property.
 For property placed in service after 1986, capital costs must be recovered by using the modified accelerated cost recovery system (MACRS) method.
 Depending on the type of tangible property, the general cost recovery periods are three, five, seven, ten, 15, 20, 27.5, and 39 years (31.5 years for property placed in service before 13 May 1993).
 The cost recovery methods and periods are the same for both new and used property.
-Most tangible personal property is in the three, five, or seven year class.
-Property placed in the three, five, seven, or ten year class is depreciated by first applying the 200% declining-balance method and then switching to the straight-line method at such a time as when use of the straight-line method maximises the depreciation deduction.
-Property in the 15 or 20 year class is depreciated by using the 150% declining-balance method and later switching to the straight-line method.
+Most tangible personal property is in the three-, five-, or seven-year class.
+Property placed in the three-, five-, seven-, or ten-year class is depreciated by first applying the 200% declining-balance method and then switching to the straight-line method at such a time as when use of the straight-line method maximises the depreciation deduction.
+Property in the 15- or 20-year class is depreciated by using the 150% declining-balance method and later switching to the straight-line method.
 An election may be made to use the alternative depreciation system (basically, the straight-line method over prescribed lives).
 Residential rental property generally is depreciated by the straight-line method over 27.5 years.
 Non-residential real property is depreciated by the straight-line method over 39 years (31.5 years for property placed in service before 13 May 1993).

 An election to use the straight-line method over the regular recovery period or a longer recovery period also is available.
 Alternatively, taxpayers may elect to use the 150% declining-balance method over the regular recovery period for all property other than real property.
-This method was required for AMT purposes.
-However, corporate AMT is repealed for tax years beginning after 31 December 2017.

 Special rules apply to automobiles and certain other 'listed' property.
 Accelerated depreciation deductions can be claimed only if the automobile is used 50% or more for qualified business use as defined in related regulations.
-Further, for automobiles placed in service after 1986, the allowable yearly depreciation deduction cannot exceed specific dollar limitations.
+For automobiles placed in service after 1986, the allowable yearly depreciation deduction cannot exceed specific dollar limitations.

 Separate methods and periods of cost recovery are specified by statute for certain tangible personal and real property used outside the United States.